rikunert/rikunert.github.io/_posts/2017-06-01-star-trek-episodes-ratings.md

 [Voyager](http://www.imdb.com/title/tt0112178)| 7.4 | 7.3 | 7.7
 [Enterprise](http://www.imdb.com/title/tt0244365)| 7.7 | 7.6 | 7.5

 I suspect that a series, in order to be remembered as 'generally good', has to include a few stellar episodes.
-Fandom will forgive a few atrocious episodes but it won't forgive mediocrity.
+Fandom will forgive a few atrocious episodes but it won't forgive unending mediocrity.
 The figure below shows the distribution of episode ratings.
 In such a density plot a high vertical value corresponds to many ratings aroung this point, similar to a histogram.
 It turns out that all the worst episodes are from The Next Generation.
-Fans forgave this mishaps, apparently.
+Fans forgave these mishaps, apparently.

 The mediocrity of Voyager is well illustrated by the high peak just above 7 and no very bad or indeed very good episodes.
 This certainly mirrors my own experience: Voyager was not bad enough to tune out but gave you very little reason to really get engaged.